 Marriage & Relationship Counselling can Help You Create a Healthy Relationship

 If you are finding that your relationship is having problems, has encountered a significant event or is generally unsatisfying, then you can change it.

 Marriage counselling and couples counselling can be a very effective way of dealing with relationship difficulties ranging from minor irritations within the relationship to more significant issues that are threatening the existence of the relationship.
-Often couples find that with the help of a counsellor, problems that seemed insurmountable can be dealt with effectively and harmony can be restored to the relationship.
+Often couples find that with the help of an experienced couples counsellor, problems that seemed insurmountable can be dealt with effectively and harmony can be restored to the relationship.

 Relationship counselling can be done with either both partners present or one partner if you choose.
 In a supportive and neutral environment we explore the concerns you have and set the goals that you want to achieve.
 We work together to find solutions and put in place strategies that will help to achieve your goals.

 Common Issues in Relationship Counselling